+their love to Aunt Lucy."
 Lucy did not spend much time in reflecting as to how she should answer the summons, but at once made up her mind to go to Liverpool.
 She could not help feeling a sad satisfaction that John should appreciate her so highly, though the selfishness of his nature was apparent in the request.

 On her arrival in Liverpool, Lucy was much shocked at the change in John's appearance, His brow was lined with premature wrinkles and his thin cheeks and deep-set eyes bore evidence that he was not to be much longer an inhabitant of this world.
 Ellen also looked haggard and worn out.
-She was very much attached to her husband, notwithstanding his faults, and did all she could to assist him; but she had not that energy and firmness which Lucy possessed, and in spite of her efforts the house was in a sad state of confusion.
+She was very much attached to her husband, notwithstanding his faults, and did all she could to assist him ; but she had not that energy and firmness which Lucy possessed, and in spite of her efforts the house was in a sad state of confusion.

-The morning after Lucy's arrival, on her coming down stairs to breakfast, she found the table littered, the fire nulit, and the two children but half-dressed, clamoring for the maid (for John's altered circumstances allowed them to keep but one now ;) they looked rather ashamed at being seen so untidy, and explained that Ann would not come to them, and they could not find their things.
+The morning after Lucy's arrival, on her coming down stairs to breakfast, she found the table littered, the fire unlit, and the two children but half-dressed, clamoring for the maid (for John's altered circumstances allowed them to keep but one now ;) they looked rather ashamed at being seen so untidy, and explained that Ann would not come to them, and they could not find their things.

-Don't you dress yourselves?" asked Lucy; you are old enough to do so."
+Don't vou dress vourselves ?" asked Lucy: " you are old enough to do so."

-Yes," said Eleanor, "we are obliged to do so now, but we used to have a servant to ourselves.
-I do wish papa would get well, for then we could do as we used to."
+"Yes," said Eleanor, "we are obliged to de so now, but we used to have a servant to ourselves.
+I do wish papa would get well, for then we could do as we used to.'

 Lucy was shocked at the selfishness of the child, who seemed only to regret her father's illness inasmuch as it affected her own comforts.
 Frank, who was two years older, exclaimed, "I declare it's too bad!
 I haven't had my breakfast in time enough to go to school this week; and I want to get on with my Latin so much.
-I am top Loy but one, Aunt Lucy, in my class."
+I am top boy but one, Aunt Lucy, in my class."

 "Oh, I'm very glad !" chimed in Eleanor.
-"I don't like going to school; and I hope Ann will always be late with the breakfast."
+"I don't like going to school; and I hope Ann will always be late with the breakfast.'

-Mrs. Harley now entered in what was once a pretty pink morning gown, but it was now faded and dirty; her hair was very negligently arranged, and she presented a marked contrast to Lucy, who was attired very plainly. but with scrupulous neatness, and there was to Lncy, adding, "You do not know what a deal of trouble sickness makes in a house; it disarranges everything."
-"Indeed I do know," said Lucy, "and can make every allowance.
+Mrs. Harley now entered in what was once a pretty pink morning gown, but it was now faded and dirty; her hair was very negligently arranged, and she presented a marked contrast to Lucy, who was attired very plainly. but with scrupulous neatness, and there was an innate elegance in her that always gave a Lucy Ray's life had been spent.
+There she grace to her appearance.
+Mrs. Harley felt rather ashamed of the scene, and apologised to Lney, adding, "You do not know what a eves are as beautiful as ever in the estimation deal of trouble sickness makes in a house; it disarranges everything."

+make every allowance.
 I hope to be able to assist you a little.
-I will take the children under my care if you will allow me, so that the rich curls from his massive forehead, and portion of the abutment, damaging the schute your mind may not be distracted from, other the other holding a book; but he is not readaffairs."
+I will take the children under my care if you will allow me, so that your mind may not be distracted from other

-"I am very much obliged to you," said Mrs. Harley, "but you will find them very troublesome ; John has spoiled them ; I can do nothyou think so ?".
-"Yes," replied Lucy, "but I fear she has much to like in her."
+"I am very much obliged to you," said Mrs. Harley, "but you will find them very troublesome ; John has spoiled them ; I can do nothing with them."